kingsfordgroup/sailfish/README.md

+**Note**: If you're using a version of Sailfish prior to v0.7.0, please consider upgrading to the latest version as soon as is convenient.
+It contains **substantial** improvements over v0.6.3 in terms of both accuracy and speed.

-**Note**: If you're interested in Sailfish, you might also want to take a look at our new software, [Salmon](https://COMBINE-lab.github.io/salmon).
+If you're interested in Sailfish, you might also want to take a look at our new software, [Salmon](https://COMBINE-lab.github.io/salmon).

-The documentation for Salmon and Sailfish is being migrated to [ReadTheDocs](http://readthedocs.org).
+The documentation for Sailfish is being migrated to [ReadTheDocs](http://readthedocs.org).
 To see [the latest documentation there](http://sailfish.readthedocs.org).

 Documentation, Build Status and Gitter Channel: